 Do you love this creamy Belgian chicken stew?

-Then also check out my Belgian chicken stew: chicken vol au vents with mushrooms and meatballs!
-That’s also a very popular Belgian treat that you can find in just about every restaurant around here – waterzooi however is a bit harder to find nowadays.
+Then you should also check out my Belgian chicken stew: chicken vol au vents with mushrooms and meatballs!
+That is also a very popular Belgian treat that you can find in just about every restaurant around here – waterzooi however is a bit harder to find nowadays.

 But no worries, you can make it at home from now on!